-See below for details on dining dollars, the two meal plans offered at Gordon (and who is eligible for which), as well as details on dietary needs and how to take food to go.
+See below for details on meal plans, dining points, dietary needs and how to take food to go.

 How many meal plan choices are there?

 There are four primary plans for the 2018–19 academic year.

 Students living in traditional residence halls choose from among three options: the basic 190-meal block plan, the 240-meal block plan (which is the same price but features a different mix of “swipes” and dining points), and the premium plan (with unlimited swipes during the semester).

 Apartment residents with kitchens can choose the apartment version of meal blocks or the dining points-only option.
 (These two options are available only to students in Bromley Hall, Tavilla Hall, the five Ferrin Hall apartments, the Village and Dexter House.)